Studio Security Overview

 User data, Project and Session metadata, and Session markups are stored on SQL servers.
 Actual Project and Session documents reside on Amazon Simple Storage Service (Amazon S3) servers.

-Bluebeam Studio has multiple isolated environments for data residency concerns located in the United States, the United Kingdom, and Australia.
+Bluebeam Studio has multiple isolated environments for data residency concerns located in the United States, the United Kingdom, Germany, Sweden and Australia.
 The Database infrastructure and S3 buckets containing customer data are not shared between any environments.
 All Bluebeam Studio environments can be accessed from anywhere in the world.

 SLA’s for Amazon EC2 and Amazon S3 can be found in following locations: